What Are The Stages Of Alzheimer's Disease And How Is Each Managed?

 Persons in the second stage may still care for themselves, but the above symptoms are now more noticeable to those close to them.
 They may still be able to drive but may be encouraged by their family to consider other forms of transportation.

-Continued physical, mental, and social activity should be encouraged.
+Continued physical, mental, and social activity can also be encouraged.
 Some individuals at this stage may enjoy and benefit from telling their life stories, whether by talking with others or by writing them down.
 People at this stage may also require frequent reminders about taking any medication prescribed to them.

 Family and friends may help by routinely checking that seniors can cope with their daily living activities, such as eating regular meals or cleaning themselves after toileting.
-For caregivers, it is often a priority to ensure the individual's dignity and independence remain respected.
+Caregivers can also ensure the individual's dignity and independence remain respected.
 Individuals may also start discussions of advanced financial planning and long-term care.

 Getty